RuaOCuinn/MilestoneOne/README.md

 * [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Roboto' and 'PT Sarif' fonts in the main.css stylesheet.
 * [Git](https://git-scm.com/) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * [GitHub:](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.
+* [GitPod](https://www.gitpod.io/) - GitPod, connected to GitHub, hosted the coding space and allowed the projected to be committed to the Github repository.
 * [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the [wireframes].
 * [Paint 3D](https://balsamiq.com/) - Microsoft app Paint 3D was used to edit some of the images for the book covers.
 * [jquery v3.5.1](https://getbootstrap.com/) - retrieved from a bootstrap example.
+* [Chrome DevTools](https://developer.chrome.com/docs/devtools/) for constant debugging and checking of features.

 ## Testing